 A project that involves work in Antarctica must consider aspects of the research that may pose safety and health risks.
 Current U.S. Antarctic Program policies regarding safety and health are consistent with U.S. laws and regulations affecting research in the United States.

-Division of Polar Programs safety and health specialists will review your proposal and Logistical Requirements and Field Plan carefully.
+Office of Polar Programs safety and health specialists will review your proposal and Logistical Requirements and Field Plan carefully.
 They have found that most proposed Antarctic research can be carried out without undue risk.
 However, advance planning is essential, often in collaboration with the proposer.
 Your full and careful attention to safety and health aspects will help to make the planning efficient and effective.
 During review you may be asked for more information.